Compactness Arguments in Real Analysis: Supremum Arguments

 \begin{proposition} Let \Star\ be one of the theorems listed in Table~\ref{PropTable}, and let $x\in\abClosed$.
 If $\Property$ is the propositional function associated with the conclusion of \Star, then $\Property(a,x)$ is true if $x=a$ or if $\abClosed$ is a singleton. \end{proposition} \begin{proof} If \Star\ is \intIp, then we simply note here that $U$ is assumed to contain $a$, and the proof is immediate.
 The remaining cases have trivial proofs. \end{proof}

 The main strategy in proving \BVT--\intII\ using a supremum argument is to make use of the set

 In some cases, $\theSet$ may have some dependence on $\varepsilon$, $M$, $U$ or $\opCover$ because $\Property$ has such dependence.
 In every case, $\Property$ also depends on $f$, but, for simpler notation, this is not anymore indicated in the subscripts in Table~\ref{PropTable}.
-The proof shall proceed by making use of the following corollary to the least upper bound property of the real field.
+The proof shall proceed by making use of some corollaries to the least upper bound property of $\R$.
+We first make some remarks concerning this property.